LanderU/ScriptsRPi2-BBB/README.md

 * `brew install pv`

-## With flash.sh script you can flash your SD under MAC OSX.
+## With flashMAC.sh script you can flash your SD under MAC OSX.

 **Note**: change path of the images on the script.